DAILY LIFE IN ROMAN BRITAIN

 Meanwhile upper class Celts adopted the Roman way of life.
 They built villas modeled on Roman buildings and they enjoyed luxuries such as mosaics and even a form of central heating called a hypocaust.
 In a hypocaust the floor was raised above the ground on pillars.
 A fire was lit in a furnace and the hot air circulated under the floor.
 It also rose through spaces in the walls.
 (Smoke rose through spaces in walls then escaped through flues in the roof).
 Of course a hypocaust was expensive.
 It burned large amounts of wood and you needed slaves to keep loading fuel into the furnace.
 Only the rich could afford them.

 Wealthy Romans also had wall paintings called murals in their houses.
 In their windows they had panes of glass.
 Of course poorer Romans had none of these things.
 Their houses were simple and plain and the main form of heating was braziers.

 For the wealthy furniture was very comfortable.
 It was upholstered and finely carved.
 People ate while reclining on couches.
 Oil lamps were used for light.
 Furthermore some people had a piped water supply.
 Water was brought into towns in aqueducts they went along lead pipes to individual houses.

 The sons and daughters of better off Romans went to primary school to learn to read and write and do simple arithmetic.
-Only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
+Usually only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
 Girls and boys from rich families were educated at home by a tutor.

 For the rich in Roman Britain luxuries like wine and olive oil were imported.